chef/chef-web-docs/chef_master/source/errors.rst

 500 (Unexpected)
 =====================================================
 HTTP 500 is a non-specific error message.
-The full error message for the error Chef Infra Client is receiving can be found in one of the following log ﬁles:
+The full error message for the error Chef Infra Client is receiving can be found in one of the following log files:

 * ``/var/log/opscode/opscode-account/current``
 * ``/var/log/opscode/opscode-erchef/current``